-Peter R. Kagan will serve as a director of our general partner upon the pricing of this offering and has served as a director of Targa since February 2004.
+Peter R. Kagan was appointed as a director of our general partner on February 8, 2007 and has served as a director of Targa since February 2004.
 Mr. Kagan is a Managing Director of Warburg Pincus LLC, where he has been employed since 1997, and became a partner of Warburg Pincus & Co. in 2002.
 He is also a director of Antero Resources Corporation, Broad Oak Energy, Inc., Fairfield Energy Limited, MEG Energy Corp. and Universal Space Network, Inc.

-Chansoo Joung will serve as a director of our general partner upon the pricing of the offering and has served as a Director of Targa since December 31, 2005.
+Chansoo Joung was appointed as a director of our general partner on February 8, 2007 and has served as a Director of Targa since December 31, 2005.
 Mr. Joung is a Member and Managing Director of Warburg Pincus LLC, where he has been employed since 2005, and became a partner of Warburg Pincus & Co. in 2005.
 Prior to joining Warburg Pincus, Mr. Joung was head of the Americas Natural Resources Group in the investment banking division of Goldman Sachs.
 He joined Goldman Sachs in 1987 and served in the Corporate Finance and Mergers and Acquisitions departments and also founded and led the